Hi, I'm Kelly.

 It can be tempting to base your offer on what you “think” the role is worth, but underpaying can lead to fast turnover.
 On the other hand, paying fairly often results in greater loyalty, stronger performance, and fewer headaches in the long run.

-Think of it this way: your house manager job is the command center of your home, or the Chief Operaitng Officer (You are still the CEO).
+Think of it this way: your house manager job is the command center of your home, or the Chief Operating Officer (You are still the CEO).
 They’re making your life easier and more efficient.
 Paying well is an investment in peace of mind.

 Considering a Career as a House Manager?